mingwangrrc/WEBD-1008/README.md

 If you have any questions or suggestions regarding this repository, please feel free to [open an issue](link-to-your-repository-issues-section).

 Thank you for visiting and happy learning!

-## Contribution Guidelines
-If you wish to contribute to this repository, please ensure your contributions are educational, relevant, and follow good coding practices.
-Direct answers to assignment questions are not permitted.

-## Contact
-If you have any questions, concerns, or suggestions regarding this repository, please feel free to [open an issue](link-to-your-repository-issues-section).

-Thank you for visiting this repository, and best of luck in your web development journey!